Denise R. Osborn: Career

 In 1972, Osborn started as a Teaching Fellow at the Department of Economic Statistics in the University of Sydney.
 While she was pursuing her PhD, she worked as a research Officer for the National Institute of Economic and Social Research in London from 1975 to 1977.
 After that, Osborn arrived at the University of Manchester and took up the role as a Lecturer in Econometrics from 1977 to 1989.
 She was then promoted and worked as a Senior Lecturer from 1989 to 1992.
 In 1992, Osborn became a Professor of Econometrics as she was awarded with a personal Chair, and four years later in 1996, she was promoted to the Robert Ottley Chair in Econometrics and became a Robert Ottley Professor of Econometrics.
 In 2013, Osborn switched up the role and became a part-time Professor of Econometrics until 2015.
 Since then, she has been an Emeritus Professor of Econometrics at the University of Manchester.
 At the University of Manchester, Osborn has also held various of positions, including the Interim Head of the School of Social Sciences from September to December 2003, the Director of Research for the School of Economic Studies from 1994 to 1997, the Head of the School of Economic Studies from 1997 to 2002, and the Head of Economics from 2009 to 2011.

 While primarily working at the University of Manchester, Osborn has had other visiting positions.
 In May 2004, she arrived at the Department of Econometrics and Business Statistics in Monash University as an Academic Visitor.
 She was also the Adjunct Professor in the Department of Economics at Australian National University from July to September 2006.
 After, Osborn visited the School of Economics and Finance, University of Tasmania as a Visiting Fellow in 2012, and as a Visiting Professor from 2013 to 2016.

 External roles

 Royal Economic Society (RES)

 Osborn was the Conference Chair of RES in 1994, and from 1994 to 1999, she acted as a member of council and executive committee.
 Osborn was the Inaugural Chair of Women's Committee the Council from 1996 to 1998.
 In 1998, she became a member of the Conference of Heads of University Departments of Economics (CHUDE) steering Committee until 2003, and again in 2007.
 From 2004 to 2006, she participated as the Chairperson of CHUDE and she was also a member of Women's Committee from 2007 to 2011.
-In 2015, Osborn took over the role as the Secretary-General at the Royal Economic Society, and she is the first women Secretary-General since 1890.
+In 2015, Osborn took over the role as the Secretary-General at the Royal Economic Society, and she is the first woman Secretary-General since 1890.